pablodecm/phd_thesis/src/103_chapter_3.md

 $\boldsymbol{\theta}=\{\boldsymbol{\theta}_\iota,\boldsymbol{\theta}_\nu\}$ now
 includes both parameters of interest $\boldsymbol{\theta}_\iota$ and nuisance parameters $\boldsymbol{\theta}_\nu$.
-While the effect of (theoretical) parameters of interest typically only affects the parton-level latent factor $p(\boldsymbol{z}_\textrm{p} | \boldsymbol{\theta})$, some nuisance parameters account for possible mis-modelling in subsequent steps of the simulation thus can affect the other factors in
+While the effect of (usually theoretical) parameters of interest typically only affects the parton-level latent factor $p(\boldsymbol{z}_\textrm{p} | \boldsymbol{\theta})$, some nuisance parameters account for possible mis-modelling in subsequent steps of the simulation thus can affect the other factors in